 Fixed implant supported dentures need more implants than removable implant supported dentures because the former is permanently attached to the top of the implants and thus needs more stability.
 Implant supported dentures also have a more natural feel and are far better at chewing than removable dentures.

 Removable implant supported dentures don’t need as many implants to stay in place.
 Four posts will securely hold the upper denture, permitting adjustment or even removal of the plate size.
 By removing or reducing the plate, the prosthetic teeth will feel more natural and aid the tasting of food.

 The lower denture is held firm by only two implants, which increase chewing ability to up to ninety percent.
-If we use four implants, that number can go up to one hundred percent.
+If we use four implants, such as the All-On-4 treatment concept, that number can go up to one hundred percent.
 Removable dentures are also easier to clean and maintain.

 Implant Supported Dentures vs. Traditional Removable Dentures

 Implant supported dentures, and removable dentures have several considerable differences for you to consider when making your choice about tooth restoration.

 Dentures often slip if the adhesives wear off, negatively affecting the patient’s speaking and eating capabilities.
 Implant supported dentures do not have this problem since they are permanently attached to the jaw bone.
 If we place them properly, dental implants and implant supported dentures will work just like normal teeth, which are just a few of the benefits of dental implants.

 Level of Comfort

 Denture users often deal with some level of discomfort.
 This is due to the gum tissues shrinking as the patient gets older, loosening up the dentures.
 If loosened, a denture can lead to mouth sores and irritation of the gums.
 We need to make adjustments to dentures to account for this shrinkage of the jaw bone and gums.